Quantum waste management: Utilizing residual states in quantum information processing: Abstract

 \section{Abstract}

-We propose a framework for quantum residual management, in which states discarded after a resource distillation process are repurposed as inputs for subsequent quantum information tasks.
+Quantum resource theories use distillation protocols to convert less resourceful states into fully resourceful ones.
+However, these protocols often also generate an additional, unused output—referred to as a residual.
+We propose a framework for the quantum residual management, in which states discarded after a resource distillation protocol are repurposed as inputs for subsequent quantum information tasks.
 This approach extends conventional quantum resource theories by incorporating secondary resource extraction from residual states, thereby enhancing overall resource utility.
 As a concrete example, we investigate the distillation of private randomness from the residual states remaining after quantum key distribution (QKD).
-More specifically, we quantitatively show that after performing a well-known coherent Devetak-Winter protocol one can locally extract private randomness from its residual.
-We further consider the Gottesman-Lo QKD protocol, and provide the achievable rate of private randomness from the discarded states that are left after its performance.
+More specifically, we quantitatively show that after performing a well-known coherent Devetak-Winter protocol, one can locally extract private randomness from its residual.
+We further consider the Gottesman-Lo QKD protocol and provide the achievable rate of private randomness from the discarded states that are left after its performance.
 We also provide a formal framework that highlights a general principle for improving quantum resource utilization across sequential information processing tasks.